camwebb/treetracker-decisions/0012-species-data.md

 identify and differentiate from similar species using low-resolution photos.
 For many species the scientific taxonomy itself can be complex and unresolved.
-Given these complexities it is necessary to use a two-stage system: matching images to morphotypes first, then identifying morphotypes to scientific names, if possible.
+Given these complexities it is necessary to use a two-stage approach: matching images to morphotypes first, then identifying morphotypes to the most likely scientific name, if possible.

 **Species in the admin panel**: The current Treetracker system evolved opportunistically.
-At first anyone could add a species name in the admin panel.
+At first anyone could add a _species name in the Admin panel_.
 There was soon a mix of folk and scientific names, multiple name strings for the same species, and some names that referred to many species.
-The involvement of an experienced tree botanist in 2020 led to the development of a [herbarium][1] system (and see [guides][3]), within GS, but not directly linked to the database.
-Images from around the world are examined and incorporated into a reference set of images and names (please read [this][2]).
-The herbarium species codes are now present in the admin panel, and admin control is now exercised over the management of names in the admin panel.
+The involvement of an experienced botanist in 2020 led to the development of a _[herbarium][1] system_ (and see [guides][3]), within GS, but not directly linked to the database.
+Images from around the world are examined by the botanist and incorporated into a reference set of images and names (please read [this][2]), and herbarium species codes can be added to the names in the Admin panel species list where the botanist has had time to review the Admin panel names.
+Metadata about all admin panel names is managed in a third data resource, an _Airtable database_, which serves as a necessary information buffer between the Admin panel names and the herbarium.
+Clearly, a more integrated system is needed for manageing names and name metadata.
+A solution is proposed in this document.

+The current dependence on a single volunteer botanist to maintain the reference herbarium is also a weak link as the number of taxa grows, and is discussed her.

 **Recording determinations**: Currently, the choice of species for a capture made by an admin panel user overwrites any previous decisions for that capture.
 Each choice _is_ logged in the `audit` table, but in a JSON structure that is inefficient to use in table joins.

-_(The current dependence on a single volunteer botanist to maintain the reference herbarium is a weak link as the number of taxa grows, but this matter is not considered in this ADR.)_
+A new system must efficiently record multiple determinations for each seedling, and for matches of admin panel names and reference names.

-## Problem Statement
+## Problem Statements

- 1. Most organizations have local names for the species they are planting, but may not know the scientific name and may not have time for or interest in matching their taxa with the herbarium taxa.
+ *  **A** Most organizations have local names for the species they are planting, but may not know the scientific name and may not have time for or interest in matching their taxa with the herbarium taxa.
 Being provided with the total list of accepted GS taxa in